University Policies

 Smoking Policy

-The University recognizes the harmful effects of smoking and involuntary contact with smoke.
-Smoking and the use of tobacco products of any kind are prohibited in all University facilities and on all University grounds.
-A smoke and tobacco-free environment (EO 1108) means no use of cigarettes, pipes, cigars, and other “smoke” emanating products including e-cigarette, cigarillo, pipe, hookah, or any other lighted or heated tobacco or plant product intended for inhalation.
+The university recognizes the harmful effects of smoking and involuntary contact with smoke.
+Smoking and the use of tobacco products of any kind are prohibited in all university facilities and on all university grounds.
+A smoke and tobacco-free environment (EO 1108) means no use of cigarettes, pipes, cigars, and other “smoke” emanating products including e-cigarette, cigarillo, pipe, hookah, or any other lighted or heated tobacco or plant products intended for inhalation.